 Women and Power at Croft Castle

-Discover more about the Croft's royal connections to Elizabeth I and Princess Charlotte, the efforts made by Katherine Croft and her daughter Elinor to buy the castle back in 1923 and the vital contributions Dorothy Kevill-Davies and Anne Page Croft made to the war effort on the Home Front from 1914-18.
+You could discover more about the Croft's royal connections to Elizabeth I and Princess Charlotte, the efforts made by Katherine Croft and her daughter Elinor to buy the castle back in 1923 and the vital contributions Dorothy Kevill-Davies and Anne Page Croft made to the war effort on the Home Front from 1914-18.

-Look for objects marked by rosettes in the colours of the Women’s Suffrage movement:
+Objects were marked by rosettes in the colours of the Women’s Suffrage movement:

 Purple is the royal colour, it stands for the royal blood which flows in the veins of every suffragette.